 - Boston’s Urban Grape Progressively Creates Community Through Wine

 - Sip and Chill at Grind & Wine, a Hybrid Coffee Shop and Wine Bar

 In a few short months, Williams has also become a part of a tight-knit community within the industry.
 She’s received an outpouring of support from the few Black wholesalers, distributors, and executives that exist.
 Disturbed by the lack of Black representation, Williams decided to change this imbalance by making a conscious decision to hire people of color.
 Bringing other Blacks on board is an immediate action that results in a noticeable change.

-The courage it took to leave a high-powered corporate position, to endure industry training for a full year, and to secure and build out commercial real estate is nothing short of exceptional; especially since this is the first wine bar in the town located about 19 miles from Charlotte.
+The courage it took to leave a high-powered corporate position, to endure industry training for a full year, and to secure and build out commercial real estate is nothing short of exceptional; especially since this is the first wine bar in the town located about 19 miles from Charlotte, North Carolina.
 I asked Williams if it was worth it.
 Her response, “Definitely!”
 This certainty was apparent at the grand opening this past August.
 The line to experience the manifestation of her dedication and hard work wrapped around the block.
 “People came from as far away as Georgia,” says Williams.
 This moment that made everything worthwhile.

 It’s been three months now since the Davidson Wine Co. opened its doors and they have received an abundance of support from the local community.
 Williams has gotten to know her customers and their preferences.
 “We offer seasonal food and wine, take custom orders and have live music twice a month.”
 She also knows a majority of her customers prefer sweeter wines as well as chardonnays, pinot grigios and red blends.
 Williams and her team are also currently importing grapes to her production facility located just three miles from the wine bar that will produce the company’s very own wines in the future.